Exploring a new city comes with a plethora of hiccups. You might have 99 problems, but in Portland, a cup of good coffee isn’t one of them.

 #10.
 Coava Coffee Roasters

-This Portland cafe specializes in pour-overs and espresso, rather than latte art.
-Don’t get me wrong, they know how to make delicious lattes, but folks come here for coffee that tastes like real coffee — hold the cream.
+Specializing in in pour-overs and espresso, rather than latte art.
+I mean, don’t get me wrong, I’m a sucker for those little foam hearts, but folks come here for coffee that tastes like real coffee — hold the cream.

-The baristas are some of the friendliest I’ve come across and take great pride in sharing their knowledge of the day’s beans.
-Ask them questions if it’s not too busy inside, you may learn some interesting facts about coffee!
+Plus, the baristas are some of the friendliest I’ve come across and take great pride in sharing their knowledge of the day’s beans.

 #11.
 Never Coffee